jesseduffield/jesseduffield.github.io/_posts/2021-9-18-Gos-Shortcomings-4.md

 // (env is never assigned to again)
 ```

-I'll request that we use `const` instead like so:
+I'll suggest that we use `const` instead like so:

 ```js
 const env = isProd ? 'prod' : 'dev';